Syrian rockets kill two in Turkey as Ankara fights Kurd militia

 The SDF is an umbrella grouping composed mainly of YPG.

-It has said at least 30 civilians have been killed but this is vehemently rejected by Turkey which says it is doing everything to avoid civilian casualties.
+The Observatory has said at least 30 civilians have been killed but this is vehemently rejected by Turkey, which says it is doing everything to avoid civilian casualties.

 Two of the civilians were killed by SDF fire inside Syria, the Observatory said.